Oliver Cromwell: Death and posthumous execution

-Political reputation
+Character assessment

 During his lifetime, some tracts painted Cromwell as a hypocrite motivated by power.
 For example, The Machiavilian Cromwell and The Juglers Discovered are parts of an attack on Cromwell by the Levellers after 1647, and both present him as a Machiavellian figure.
 John Spittlehouse presented a more positive assessment in A Warning Piece Discharged, comparing him to Moses rescuing the English by taking them safely through the Red Sea of the civil wars.
 Poet John Milton called Cromwell "our chief of men" in his Sonnet XVI.
+The 1640s also saw support for Cromwell in his fight against Charles I from Massachusetts Bay Colony's First Church whose members included the colony's founder, John Winthrop, and his son Stephen, a colonel in Cromwell's Army.

 Several biographies were published soon after Cromwell's death.
 An example is The Perfect Politician, which describes how Cromwell "loved men more than books" and provides a nuanced assessment of him as an energetic campaigner for liberty of conscience who is brought down by pride and ambition.
 An equally nuanced but less positive assessment was published in 1667 by Edward Hyde, 1st Earl of Clarendon in his History of the Rebellion and Civil Wars in England.
 Clarendon famously declares that Cromwell "will be looked upon by posterity as a brave bad man".
 He argues that Cromwell's rise to power had been helped by his great spirit and energy, but also by his ruthlessness.
 Clarendon was not one of Cromwell's confidantes, and his account was written after the Restoration of the monarchy.

 During the early 18th century, Cromwell's image began to be adopted and reshaped by the Whigs as part of a wider project to give their political objectives historical legitimacy.
 John Toland rewrote Edmund Ludlow's Memoirs in order to remove the Puritan elements and replace them with a Whiggish brand of republicanism, and it presents the Cromwellian Protectorate as a military tyranny.
 Through Ludlow, Toland portrayed Cromwell as a despot who crushed the beginnings of democratic rule in the 1640s.